yottahmd/jsc-poc/docs/high-level-design.md

 - No admin bypass; all gates are enforced in-contract.

 Trade-offs:
-- SCA-bound SBT yields simpler checks and transferability of control to the SCA identity.
-If Mizuhiki policy can’t mint to SCAs, use owner-check fallback.
+- Owner-checked ties compliance to the human owner of the SCA.
+This matches Mizuhiki SBT policy and keeps pool logic simple and auditable.

 ---